Calculate Overstay Fine for UAE Visa:

 How to calculate overstay fine for UAE visit or tourist visa?

-Tourists and visit visa holders have a grace period of 10 days.
-Until the 10th day you can leave the country without paying any fines.
-If a tourist or a visitor overstays beyond the grace period, you will start to incur fines, that gradually increase as the overstay increases:
+If a tourist or a visitor overstays beyond the expiry of the visa period, you will start to incur fines, that gradually increase as the overstay increases:

 - AED 200 for the first day of overstay